XS-MLVP/UnityChipForXiangShan/README.en.md

 1. Run `make CFG=configs/ci.yaml args="-n auto"` to execute tests
 1. Run `make doc` to generate documentation (test report)

+#### Maintenance

+When submitting an Issue, Pull Request, or Discussion, specifying the corresponding module's maintainer can help get a quicker response.
+For the current list of maintainers, please refer to [this link](https://open-verify.cc/UnityChipForXiangShan/docs/99_maintain/).

+If you are interested in this project, you are welcome to become a maintainer.

 #### Additional Information

 - **Code of Conduct:** [CODE_OF_CONDUCT.md](/CODE_OF_CONDUCT.md)